KelvCodes/-Harry-Potter-Invisibility-Cloak-OpenCV-Magic-/README.md

 Feel free to;
 1. Fork this repository.
 2. Make your improved contributions.
-3. Create your new branch with a bri
+3. Create your new branch with a brie